terraform-google-modules/terraform-example-foundation/1-org/README.md

 # 1-org

 The purpose of this step is to set up top level shared folders, monitoring & networking projects, org level logging and set baseline security settings through organizational policy.
+This step also creates the shared repository that host the terraform validator policies.

 ## Prerequisites